 The \$100 deposit paid at registration is required to hold a camper's space in their cabin and is non-refundable.
-Any amount paid in addition to the deposit will be refunded if the family cancels the registration at least one month prior to the start of the session.
-Refunds of camp fees will not be made after the start of your registered camp session.
+Any amount paid in addition to the deposit will be refunded only for cancelations at least one month prior to the start of the session.
+Campers are able to transfer sessions as space allows at no penalty.

-Exceptions are only made when there has been an injury that requires the camper to return home, a death or serious illness in the immediate family that requires the camper to return home early, or the camper chooses to leave early due to homesickness.
-In these three cases, the refund will be pro-rated based on the time remaining in the session.
-Other requests for refunds will be considered on a case-by-case basis.
+Exceptions are only made for documented medical reasons that require the camper to return home early or prevent them from attending.
+In these cases, the refund will be pro-rated based on the time remaining in the session.
 Refunds will not be made if YMCA Camp Timbers sends a camper home due to behavior issues at camp.